henrytao-me/henrytao/_posts/2015-03-20-10-things-I-love-in-Singapore.markdown

 ### 3. Transportation is so good

 The only thing I can say about MRT is awesome.
 Taking the control of transportation instead of giving it to single citizen (Ex: motobike) is a good idea.
-In my opinion, the benefit of that are less air pollution, less traffic, less accident, less annoy (from peole driving too fast or too slow).
+In my opinion, the benefit of that are less air pollution, less traffic, less accident, less annoy (from people driving too fast or too slow).

 ![MRT in Singapore][mrt]